Food and Energy

 At each level of the food chain energy is lost because it is used by the organism itself for respiration.
 This limits the number of steps there can be on a food chain.

 The diagram above represents quantitatively the efficiency of energy transfer in a food chain.
 Notice how only about 8% of the energy is transfered from one stage to the next.

 A food chain can be represented quantatively (with numbers) in the form of a pyramid of numbers, below is one for the previous food chain.
 From this graph we can see there are fewer foxes than rabbits; which makes sense because a fox must eat several rabbits to get enough energy in order to survive.

 An ecological pyramid shows the relative sizes of different components at the various trophic levels of a food chain.
 A trophic level refers to each stage (shown as a horizontal bar on ecological pyramids).
 There are three types of ecological pyramid we use: numbers, biomass and energy.

 The pyramids of numbers shows the raw number of each species at each trophic level.
 The top example is a typical food chain with a large number of producers but diminishing numbers of consumers.
 However, if the producer was a tree, followed by insects, then the bottom bar would appear small as many organisms feed on one tree.
 In this instance the pyramid of biomass is more useful as the tree is much larger.

 In the lower example, both the pyramid of numbers and biomass show a smaller producer bar; given what was discussed under the previous heading - this does not make sense.
 This is because the phytoplankton reproduce very quickly.
 However, when we represent this information in a pyramid of energy we get a true pyramid.

-Plotting the energy will always give a true pyramid because it is impossible to create new energy so a trophic level will always be smaller than the one below it and as discussed above there is a great deal of energy loss at each level.
+Plotting the energy will always give a true pyramid because it is impossible to create new energy so a trophic level will always be smaller than the one below it.